python/mypy/docs/source/common_issues.rst

 Variables vs type aliases
 -------------------------

-Mypy has both type aliases and variables with types like ``Type[...]`` and it is important to know their difference.
+Mypy has both *type aliases* and variables with types like ``Type[...]``.
+These are subtly different, and it's important to understand how they differ to avoid pitfalls.

-1. Variables with type ``Type[...]`` should be created by assignments with an explicit type annotations:
+1. A variable with type ``Type[...]`` is defined using an assignment with an explicit type annotation:

    .. code-block:: python

      class A: ...
      tp: Type[A] = A

-2. Aliases are created by assignments without an explicit type.
+2. You can define a type alias using an assignment without an explicit type annotation at the top level of a module:

    .. code-block:: python

      class A: ...
      Alias = A

-   Or you can also use :pep:`613` and explicit type aliases:
+   You can also use ``TypeAlias`` (:pep:`613`) to define an *explicit type alias*:

    .. code-block:: python

-     from typing import TypeAlias  # or `from typing_extensions` before `python3.10`
+     from typing import TypeAlias  # "from typing_extensions" in Python 3.9 and earlier

      class A: ...
      Alias: TypeAlias = A

+   You should always use ``TypeAlias`` to define a type alias in a class body or inside a function.

-3. The difference is that aliases are completely known statically and can be used in type context (annotations):
+The main difference is that the target of an alias is precisely known statically, and this means that they can be used in type annotations and other *type contexts*.
+Type aliases can't be defined conditionally (unless using :ref:`supported Python version and platform checks <version_and_platform_checks>`):

    .. code-block:: python